 Building on the success of the undergraduate program, Interdisciplinary Arts and Sciences offers a Master of Arts in Interdisciplinary Studies.
 The graduate courses offer opportunities to pursue concrete questions of interest across a wide range of fields, spanning the humanities, social sciences and environmental sciences, with special emphasis on the relation of knowledge to public action.
+For more information, please contact the graduate program advisor.

 What are Interdisciplinary Studies?